 Bhaktapur was severely rattled in April 2015 and then again a few days later.
-Thousands of inhabitants lost their homes since they either collapsed completely or were rendered unsafe to live in because of damage to the foundation or walls.
-Often the damage is not visible from the street – you could be looking at an intact and untouched front facade of a house but the interior may well have collapsed.
-It makes the loss of a couple of temples on Durbar Square inconsequential in comparison.
+Thousands of inhabitants lost their homes since they collapsed entirely or were unsafe to live in because of damage to the foundation or walls.
+Often the damage is not visible from the street – you could be looking at an intact and untouched front facade of a house, but the interior may well have collapsed.
+It makes the loss of a couple of temples on Durbar Square seem inconsequential.

 I was moved by Amrit Sharma’s post on the situation in Bhaktapur written a couple of weeks after the first major quake.
 He includes bits of the conversation he had with a number of the locals.
 Click on the title to access – Exclusive, In-depth look at Bhaktapur — the town that everyone loves.

-When I visit in April of 2018 it will have been three years since the quakes.
-I am expecting the worst after reading articles like this one from April of 2017 – Nepal’s earthquake disaster: Two years and $4.1bn later.
+When I visit in April of 2018, it will have been three years since the quakes.
+I expect the worst after reading articles like this from April of 2017 – Nepal’s earthquake disaster: Two years and $4.1bn later.
 In fact, I still wonder if I should be visiting Nepal at all.